 - When pets get bored or have nothing to keep them occupied, they start gnawing at, scratching and chewing on things.
 To combat this, make sure they get sufficient exercise.

-The Pet Hair Nightmare can be Avoided
+The Pet Hair Nightmare on Carpets Can be Avoided

 Are you dreading the clumps of hair that stick to your furnishings and hairballs that hide in all the unreachable places of your home?
 Fear no more!